Artwork by Ira Joel Haber

 A brave American if there ever was one.
 Threw off the shackles of Civilization to live among the Blessed Beasts and the children of this earth.
 Trained in the ways of the rifle by a marmot and the spirit of a squirrel.
 After killing him a b'ar when he was only three, Boone, with nothing left to learn and nothing left to lose, took off for Frontierland.
 In a final fit of fury, he fought valiantly but died inevitably alongside Uncle Sam I Am and Mickey Mouse at the Battle of the Big Bad Bulge.

 9. Betsy Ross

 Born to parents who never made it past elementary school, Ross spent her formative years in an Indonesian sweatshop, where she labored 13 hours a day, 7 days a week sewing women's undergarments for U.S. consumption.
 Though her life was a Living Hell, the Dream of America was always with her.
 In Amerikay, people told her, the streets are paved with gold!
-And so, at the tender age of nineteen, she emigrated to Old New York, gateway to the new world.
-The first thing she did was go to see the CEO of the faceless corporation that sold those women's undergarments.
+And so, at the tender age of 19, she emigrated to Old New York, gateway to the new world.
+The first thing she did was go to see the CEO of the faceless corporation selling those women's undergarments.
 The CEO, smitten by her skin-magazine beauty, offered her his hand in marriage and half the money in his coffers.
-Together they formed a more perfect union that worked to abolish the ACLU, the NGLTA, the NRA, the CIA, the WYSIWYG, the NIMBY, the KAFKA, and the TOLKIEN, all while promoting a more Prostate America.
-Betsy even sewed together a youth soccer league team banner that read, "This Bomb's for You."
+Together they formed a more perfect union and worked to abolish the ACLU, the NGLTA, the NRA, the CIA, the WYSIWYG, the NIMBY, the KAFKA, and the TOLKIEN, all while promoting a more Prostate America.
+Betsy even sewed together a youth soccer league team banner reading, "This Bomb's for You."
 Tragically, she and her husband died in a plane crash over the Bermuda Triangle.